marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/secnds.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SECNDS, time, elapsed, elapsed time

 .. _secnds:

-.. index:: SECNDS

-.. index:: time, elapsed

-.. index:: elapsed time

 SECNDS --- Time function
 ************************